Anglers often wonder if bluegill and sunfish are the same things – well the truth is, a bluegill is a type of sunfish.

 There’s a lot of confusion about this – and about bluegill in general – which we aim to clarify in this article.

-Growing up, we called them bluegill, sunfish, bream, spot, or yellow belly.
+Growing up, we called them bluegill, sunfish, bream, spot, or yellow belly or another name for bluegill.
 Nobody ever corrected us, so we used whatever name we felt like using that day.

 A particularly bright one might be called a sunfish, while one with more of a blue-green color we called bream.
 In reality, though, we were catching the exact sunfish species all the time: the bluegill.